pfunks/TCTest/test_faq.md

 - Spanish = spanish
 - Korean = kr
 - Russian = ru
+- French = fr

 ## How often can I post?

 You are allowed to post almost as often as you like.
 Currently, posts must be spaced 5 minutes apart.
-The community may not find value in users that are posting too frequently though.
+However, the community may not find value in users that are posting too frequently.
 Keep in mind what your audience will be interested in viewing, so that you do not overwhelm your followers with too much content.

 ## How long can my post be?